Wiped Film Evaporator and Thin Film Evaporators

-Most traditional wiped film distillation equipment requires each distillation pass to be performed in a single, separate cycle.
-Not only does this create a bottleneck in the production process, it also leaves the risks of contamination and product waste between transfers.
+Most traditional wiped film evaporators require each distillation pass to be performed in a single, separate cycle.
+Not only does this create a bottleneck in the production process, it also leaves the risks of contamination and product waste between transfers in your lab.
 For any serious distillate producer, this should not be an acceptable standard.

-With two separate thin film evaporator stills capable of a clean, continuous process and a throughput rate of 4-6 L per hour, the clearSTILL is capable of eliminating waste and contamination, doubling throughput and halving labor costs compared to standard single stage systems.
+With two separate thin film evaporator stills capable of a clean, continuous process and a throughput rate of 4-6 L per hour recovery, the clearSTILL is capable of eliminating waste and contamination, doubling output and halving labor costs compared to standard single stage systems.

-The clearSTILL has an impressive 4-6 Liter/Hour throughput capacity – double the capability of standard single-pass distillation machines.
-This level of production efficiency can effectively halve labor costs all while creating a streamlined distillation process.
+The clearSTILL, unlike most wiped film evaporators, has an impressive 4-6 Liter/Hour capacity – double the processing capability of standard single-pass, short path distillation systems found in a standard distillation lab.
+This level of technology in production efficiency can effectively halve labor costs all while creating a streamlined distillation recovery process.

-The process of molecular distillation is aided strongly by a vacuum system that conditions the vacuum space in the short path region.
+The process applications of molecular distillation technologies is aided strongly by a vacuum system that conditions the vacuum space in the short path evaporator systems.

-Unlike standard distillation equipment, the clearSTILL is built with total process control in mind.
+Unlike standard distillation equipment systems, the clearSTILL is complete and built with total process control in mind.
 User authentication and programmable methods allow for a full-coverage of the distillation process.
-This includes tracking of throughput and yields, optional WiFi enabled monitoring and control, data visualization, and hardware control.
+This includes tracking of yields, optional WiFi enabled monitoring and short control, data visualization, and hardware control.

 This level of process overview gives the clearSTILL capability of lot, calibration and maintenance tracking, and barcode reporting both electronically and through a paper trail.
 These capabilities are essential for advanced distillation technology that is compliant with current GMP requirements.